hajrasajid/Exploratory-Data-Analysis/README.md

 Petal features show slight skewness, suggesting class separation patterns Clear difference in petal measurements helps easily identify Iris-setosa Overlap exists in sepal features, especially between Iris-versicolor and Iris-virginica

+**Outlier Detection Method**
+Outliers were identified using the Interquartile Range (IQR) method, which detects extreme values based on the spread of the data.
+This method calculates the first (Q1) and third quartiles (Q3) to define upper and lower boundaries.
+Values outside these limits are treated as outliers and are removed to improve data quality and model performance.